braghimsistemas/suitup-php/docs/about/compatibility.md

-# Comparing to Suitup version 1
+# Comparing to Suitup 1

 We keep great compatibility with previous version talking about construct a project with Suitup of course, but there are some differences as the list below.